 An Experiment: How Couples Affect Each Other’s Sleep

-In our efforts to create an even more comfortable night of sleep, it’s imperative that we study the relationship between our products, the humans snuggling with and under them, and the environment in the house around them, because it’s something we can influence through design and engineering.
+In our efforts to create an even more comfortable night of sleep, it’s imperative that we study the relationship between Casper sleep products, the humans snuggling on and under them, and the environment in the house around them, because it’s something we can influence through design and engineering.

-Even though Betty was certain that Freddy slept much hotter, we didn’t find a significant difference in temperature between the two.
-Over multiple nights, we found that Freddy slept only a little warmer than Betty.
+We dug into temperature first.
+Even though Betty was certain that Freddy slept hotter, we didn’t find a significant difference in temperature between the two.
+Over multiple nights, Freddy slept only a little warmer than Betty.
 The temperature of the air directly surrounding Freddy was an average of 93 degrees fahrenheit.
 Betty’s was 91 degrees.
-The biggest difference was in the relative humidity in the air around their bodies.
+A similar difference.

-The two definitely impacted each other’s environment.
-When we dug in, we saw significant spikes and dips in each’s sleep environment that appear to be directly related.
+The two definitely impacted each other’s environment too.
+When we dug into the numbers, we saw significant spikes and dips in each person’s sleep environment that appear to be directly related to the other’s.
 Here is an example of one night, below.
 The blue lines call out points where we believe Freddy “stole the covers”—and got more humid—while Betty lost them and got less humid.